MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-neural.md

 > * When increasing the training limit, note that 2 custom neural model training sessions will be considered as 1 training hour.
 For more information on the pricing for increasing the number of training sessions, *see** the [pricing page](https://azure.microsoft.com/pricing/details/ai-document-intelligence/).
 > * Azure support ticket for training limit increase can only apply at a **resource-level**, not a subscription level.
 You can request a training limit increase for a single Document Intelligence resource by specifying your resource ID and region in the support ticket.

-If you want to train models for longer durations than 30 minutes, we support **paid training** with our newest version, `v4.0 (2024-07-31-preview)`.
+If you want to train models for longer durations than 30 minutes, we support **paid training** with version `v4.0 2024-11-30 (GA)`.
 Using the latest version, you can train your model for a longer duration to process larger documents.
 For more information about paid training, *see* [Billing v4.0](../service-limits.md#billing).

 :::moniker-end